 The North Coast gets some of the wildest weather in the UK.
 Winds sweep across the Atlantic, straight from Newfoundland, whipping up the waves into a frenzy.
 It can be wonderful time of year to visit Cornwall – and it’s a completely different experience to summer.

 Wrap up for bracing coastal walks, then warm up in a cosy beach cafe.
-Watch out for hard-core surfers chasing the biggest waves.
-It can be an adrenaline rush just watching them!
+Watch out for hardy surfers chasing the biggest waves – just watching them can be an adrenaline rush!

 Top locations for winter wave watching in Cornwall

 Portreath, with its ancient harbour, and nearby Porthtowan are both great places to see huge waves in the winter months.
 Porthtowan’s Blue Bar is perfect for warming up afterwards, with fantastic coffee and a variety of delicious lunch options and bar snacks.

 Head to Watergate Bay at almost any time of the year and you’re guaranteed to see some impressive surfing.
 The Beach Hut serves up excellent food so you can dine while you watch the waves.
 If you’re looking for an extra-special dining experience, head to Jamie Oliver’s Fifteen Cornwall, where the food is as stunning as the views.